sydney-walters/ike-climatology/README.md

 ## How this repo is organized, and why

-There are three folders that matter:
+There are two folders that matter:

 - **`src/ike_climatology/`** -- this is a Python *package*: code that does most of the work (reading IBTrACS files, computing IKE, filtering